crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 1. [Read the Getting Started section](https://course.fast.ai/#getting-started), which describes the need to access a NVIDIA GPU (Graphics Processing Unit).
 Thankfully, Google Colab freely provides the use of a NVIDIA K80 GPU for up to 12 hours at a time!
 2. [Follow the Colab Setup](https://course.fast.ai/start_colab.html), opening the notebook called "nbs/dl1/lesson1-pets.ipynb".
 Make sure to change your runtime type to GPU and save a copy of the notebook in your Google Drive, as instructed!
 3. [Watch Lesson 1 on image classification](https://course.fast.ai/videos/?lesson=1), following along in your copy of the notebook - it's fun, and you'll learn more by runnning code!
+4. Make a copy of [this Google Colab notebook]().
+From the File menu of Colab, pick Save a copy in Drive, and work through the assignment.
-4. [Answer the following Homework 5 questions on Gradescope]({{page.submission_link}}), where a link to your Colab notebook with all the outputs shown is required.
+5. [Answer the following Homework 5 questions on Gradescope]({{page.submission_link}}), where links to your Colab notebooks with all the outputs shown is required.
 </div>
 </div>